 Soft vs. hard subtitles

 - Soft subtitles are those where the subtitle is stored in a VTT (or similar) file.
-In order for the subtitle text to appear in the video, both the video and subtitle file need to have the same file and be stored in the same folder.
+In order for the subtitle text to appear in the video, both the video and subtitle file need to have the same filename and be stored in the same folder.

 - Hard subtitles are those where the subtitle has been permanently merged into the video.

-Nowadays VTT files are fast becoming the most common file formats used in video subtitling.
+Nowadays, VTT files are fast becoming the most common file formats used in video subtitling.

-If you need some help translating video subtitles reach out to us.
+If you need some help translating video subtitles, reach out to us.